Introducing the various forms of Kendo Dropdowns

 Inline versus External Templates

-A Kendo Template can either be inline or an external template.
-An inline template is typically one line of code or it can be a simple string that is used for display purposes.
+A Kendo Template can either be an inline or an external template.
+An inline template typically has one line of code, or it can be a simple string that is used for display purposes.
 For example, an inline template can be as simple as this:

 noDataTemplate: '<p>Font does not exist!</p>'